LucasMYSDev/SectionSeeker_AI/README.md

 ### **Step 4**: Using Chat
 1. Navigate to the chat page by clicking on "Chat" in the top navigation bar.
 2. Select one or multiple documents to pose questions.
-3. Click on "Ask" to submit your question.
-(Note: Pressing 'Enter' is not currently supported.)
+3. Click on "Ask" to submit your question or press "Enter"
 4. SectionSeekerAI will return the 5 most relevant sections.
 Each result will include:
    - The section name (indicating the document it originates from and its respective section name).
    - A relatedness score (in percentage).